gradienthealth/pydicom-3/doc/faq/index.rst

 +-----------------+------------------+---------------------------+

-What license does pydicom use?
+What license does pydicom3 use?
 ==============================

 *pydicom* has an MIT-based :gh:`license <pydicom/blob/main/LICENSE>`.